cardano-foundation/developer-portal/docs/cardano-integration/creating-wallet-faucet.md

   - `testnet` addresses are **prefixed** with the string value `addr_test1`.

  If you want to create a wallet address to be used on `mainnet`, please use the `--mainnet` flag instead of `--testnet-magic 1097911063`.
-You can learn more about the different **Cardano** blockchain networks here: [Running cardano-node](/docs/cardano-integration/running-cardano#mainnet--production)
+You can learn more about the different **Cardano** blockchain networks [here](/docs/cardano-integration/running-cardano#mainnet--production).
 :::

 #### Querying the wallet **UTXO** with `cardano-cli`